Universal Orlando Resort Delivers Reopening Presentation, Targets June 5 For Return Of General Public

 Walt Disney World and SeaWorld have not yet revealed when they will give their reopening presentations.
 Disney has canceled resort reservations at all of their on-property hotels through June 13.

 LegoLand Florida announced on Thursday that they are planning on reopening on June 1.
-The city of Winter Have has approved their proposal, and they are now awaiting the state to grant theirs.
+The city of Winter Haven has approved their proposal, and they are now waiting for the state to approve as well.